mihneasim/eea.plonebuildout.core/README.txt

 already existing Python and Zope packages.
 Nothing other than this folder is touched, so the user doesn't need any special privileges.

+EEA common Plone buildout (EEA-CPB) was created to have a unified installation of all Plone deployments found on EEA servers.
+EEA-CPB consist in 3 packages:

+* eea.plonebuildout.core
+* eea.plonebuildout.example
+* eea.plonebuildout.profile

+The core package contains all the default consifgurations, packages and documentation.
+The example package has two purposes, one as an example buildout and second to help generate a EEA Plone buildout.
+Profile Plone package will install default consfigarions for the Plone Site, like install the mandatory EEA pacakges and setup EIONET LDAP under LDAPUserFolder.

 There are two configurations available for running EEA common Plone buildout:

 1. one for developers